 Work within strategic policy frameworks to translate strategic policy into high quality operational policy design through analysis of issues, development of alternative solutions, and assessment of their feasibility and presentation of recommendations.

-Contribute to the design and develop of systems, methodologies, tools and policy instruments required to translate policy into operational practice and work with the portfolio teams to assure their effective use.
+Contribute to the design and development of systems, methodologies, tools and policy instruments required to translate policy into operational practice and work with the portfolio teams to assure their effective use.

 Provide high quality operational policy design advice and support, including advice which ensures compliance with statutory/regulatory requirements, and provides guidance on how statutory requirements and Government decisions could be implemented.